Opening Remarks

 This year, <Kyunghyang Forum> will explore the theme of “The Age of Hyper-Acceleration: Beyond Fear to Hope.”
 Technological advances led by artificial intelligence are reshaping politics, economics, society, and culture while becoming a global issue that impacts everything from the environment to employment.
 This AI revolution often likened to past industrial revolutions, offers tremendous opportunity but is also a double-edged sword that poses unpredictable risks.
 As human consciousness and ways of life rapidly evolve, now is the time to seek collective wisdom on how to build a future where humanity and AI can coexist in harmony.

 This year’s <Kyunghyang Forum> will feature a distinguished lineup of international experts.
-Jeremy RIFKIN, a globally renowned economic and social theorist and Chairman of the Foundation on Economic Trends in the United States, will deliver a keynote speech.
-Also joining are Gina NEFF, Executive Director of the Minderoo Centre for Technology and Democracy, University of Cambridge, known for her research on equitable AI policy; XIANG Biao, Director of the Max Planck Institute for Social Anthropology in Germany, whose work critically examines the structural oppression experienced by individuals in contemporary society; and Bo AN, a leading scholar in AI research and President’s Chair Professor in Computer Science, Nanyang Technological University in Singapore.
-From Korea, we are joined by LEE Kwang Hyung, President of KAIST; Professor MOON Byung-Ro from the Department of Computer Science and Engineering of Seoul National University; Professor LEE Jung-Dong from the College of Engineering of Seoul National University; Professor KIM Jae-Yin from the Center for Cross-Cultural Studies, Kyung Hee University; Professor KIM Hyo-eun from the Department of Liberal Arts and Humanities, Hanbat National University; BAE Kyunghoon, President of LG AI Research; and HA Jung-Woo, Head of AI Innovation Center (EVP) at Naver Cloud.
+Gina NEFF, Executive Director of the Minderoo Centre for Technology and Democracy, University of Cambridge, known for her research on equitable AI policy will deliver a keynote speech.
+Also joining are XIANG Biao, Director of the Max Planck Institute for Social Anthropology in Germany, whose work critically examines the structural oppression experienced by individuals in contemporary society; and Bo AN, a leading scholar in AI research and President’s Chair Professor in Computer Science, Nanyang Technological University in Singapore.
+From Korea, we are joined by LEE Kwang Hyung, President of KAIST; Professor MOON Byung-Ro from the Department of Computer Science and Engineering of Seoul National University; Professor LEE Jung-Dong from the College of Engineering of Seoul National University; Professor KIM Jae-Yin from the Center for Cross-Cultural Studies, Kyung Hee University; Professor KIM Hyo-eun from the Department of Liberal Arts and Humanities, Hanbat National University; BAE Kyunghoon, President of LG AI Research; and KIM Jihee Professor, School of Business and Technology Management, College of Business, KAIST.
 A special lecture will also be delivered by acclaimed novelist CHUNG Serang.

 This year’s <Kyunghyang Forum> will serve as a meaningful opportunity to explore how technology and humanity can coexist and thrive in an era of unprecedented change.
 The Kyunghyang Shinmun remains committed to promoting a sustainable and equitable future, and we look forward to your continued interest and participation.
 Thank you.